 Lesson topics are grouped into three main categories depending upon which aspect of driving they are primarily targetting.

-- Basic control skills lessons to help you learn how to control and manoeuvre the vehicle;
+- 1. Basic control skills lessons to learn how to control and manoeuvre the vehicle;

-- Road skills lessons to help you learn how to correctly deal with the various road features that make up our road system;
+- 2. Road skills lessons to learn how to correctly deal with the various road features and systems that exist;

-- Traffic skills lessons to help you learn how to safely deal with other road users and difficult traffic situations.
+- 3. Traffic skills lessons to learn how to safely deal with other road users and difficult traffic situations.